MerleSt/HousingPrices/README.md

 6. Model Application: Finally, deploy the XGBClassifier to predict our desired outcome.

-Note: Throughout the project, we've adhered to a random_state of 42 to ensure reproducibility.
+> **Note**: Throughout the project, we've adhered to a random_state of 42 to ensure reproducibility.

 ## H2 ⚙️ Hyperparameter Tuning